emiliom/squid-dinosip/GettingStarted.md

 2. How to check your directories (folders) - "dir"
 3. How to move to another directory (change directories) - "cd FOLDER_NAME"
 4. How to go back to the previous directory - "cd .."
-5. How to create a new python package environment; But first navigate to the directory you have the environment.yml file saved in which is available in the files on the repository - "mamba env create -f environment.yml"
-6. How to see what packages are in your environment - "pip list"
+5. How to see what packages are in your environment - "pip list"
-7. How to activate said environment - "mamba activate NAME_OF_ENVIRONMENT"
+6. How to activate said environment - "mamba activate NAME_OF_ENVIRONMENT"
-8. How to deactivate said environment - "mamba deactivate"
+7. How to deactivate said environment - "mamba deactivate"
-9. How to activate JupyterLab within that environment, after opening the environment - "jupyter lab"
+8. How to activate JupyterLab within that environment, after opening the environment - "jupyter lab"

 ## Step 3: Create an environment with the correct packages needed (I have provided the environment you will need in the files titled "..."):
+.
+How to create a new python package environment; But first navigate to the directory you have the environment.yml file saved in which is available in the files on the repository - "mamba env create -f environment.yml"